 Your request for registration will be processed within 3 working days.
 You will get an email if your registration was successful showing your test Admission ticket.
 You can download it from your profile.
 Go over it carefully, take a print out of it and bring it with you on test Day.

-To know more about the registration and other details, visit CAEL-Location
+To know more about the registration and other details, visit CAEL Locations

 You can also reschedule the test, but only once.
-To reschedule you need to fill a rescheduling form
+T

 The CAEL Assessment Score Report indicates the English proficiency level in 4 areas- reading, writing, listening and speaking.
 CAEL Assessment score range from band level 10 to 90.CAEL Band Descriptors-